templ-fun/evm-protocol/README.md

 - Dictatorship mode (`priestIsDictator`) allows the priest to call `onlyDAO` functions directly.
 Otherwise, all `onlyDAO` actions are executed by governance via `executeProposal`.
 - `maxMembers` caps membership.
 When the cap is reached, `joinPaused` auto-enables; unpausing doesn’t remove the cap.
 - External-call proposals can execute arbitrary calls with optional ETH; they should be used cautiously.
-- Only priest-initiated disband proposals are quorum‑exempt; this exists to safely unwind inactive templs without bricking governance, distributing treasury evenly across members (still requires YES greater than NO).
+- Only priest-initiated disband proposals are quorum‑exempt; this exists to safely unwind inactive templs without bricking governance.
+Disband distributes the treasury evenly across members (still requires YES greater than NO).

 ## Events
 - Member lifecycle: `MemberJoined`, `MemberRewardsClaimed`, `ReferralRewardPaid`